 - Language LAB

-Eligible participants: Rising high school seniors, college freshmen and sophomores are eligible for participation in the program.
+Eligible participants: Rising high school seniors, college freshmen and sophomores, and all UNT students are eligible for participation in the program.

 How to apply

 Please include with your application form the following documents:

 - One letter of recommendation from your teacher or instructor

 - An unofficial transcript from current school or college/university

 - A brief essay in English (up to 300 words) explaining why you wish to participate in the program.